thoughtbot/belt/README.md

 ## License

-thoughtbelt is Copyright © 2024 thoughtbot.
+Belt is Copyright © 2024 thoughtbot.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](/LICENSE) file.

 ### About thoughtbot

 <img src="https://thoughtbot.com/thoughtbot-logo-for-readmes.svg" width="375" />

-thoughtbelt is maintained and funded by thoughtbot, inc.
+Belt is maintained and funded by thoughtbot, inc.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We love open source software!
 See [our other projects][community] or